egaudin71/ThermometerOledAttiny85/Readme.md

-# Thermometer with Oled screen and attiny 85
+# Thermometer with Oled screen and Attiny 85

 ## Features
   - show temperature measured by sensor DS18B20